 Students learn more efficiently, I believe, when they have been invested with authority over their own educational experiences.
-To stimulate active learning in my classrooms, I use collaborative course blogs, which my students and I contribute to as joint-authors and -editors.
-In addition to a handful of JS Timeline and StoryMap assignments, I assign students with short analytical summaries of specific weeks’ secondary and primary source readings.
-By doing so, students not only learn by writing for the blog’s broader reading audiences, they gradually build a database of the course’s topics, themes, and key readings, which they can use in preparing for any exams or term papers.
-In the Summer of 2018, I taught a course on Europe’s “interwar crisis” between 1919 and 1939 at UCSB, whose coursework was centered on a collectively-managed course blog.
-In my course reviews, many students commented on how much they enjoyed completing their coursework while researching and writing for a broader social and political purpose.
-“The Interwar class blog was very helpful and interesting,” wrote one of my students, while another exclaimed that using the course blog helped make “Interwar Crisis” the “[b]est course taken at U.C.S.B.”
+To stimulate active learning in my classrooms, I use collaborative course weblogs, which my students and I contribute to as joint authors and editors.
+In addition to a handful of JS Timeline and StoryMap assignments, I have my students compose a handful of short analytical summaries of specific weeks’ secondary and primary source readings.
+By doing so, students not only learn by writing for the weblog’s broader reading audiences, they gradually build a collaborative encyclopedia of the course’s assigned readings, which they can use in preparing for any exams or term papers.
+Beyond these analytical summaries, I require my students to respond to at least two of their colleagues’ weekly articles, which stimulates a peer-to-peer learning environment.
+In the Summer of 2018, I taught an upper-division course on Europe’s “interwar crisis” between 1919 and 1939 at UCSB, whose coursework was centered on a collectively-managed course weblog.1 In my course reviews, many students commented on how much they enjoyed completing these weblog assignments.
+“The Interwar class blog was very helpful and interesting,” wrote one of my students, while another exclaimed that using the weblog helped make Interwar Crisis the “[b]est course taken at U.C.S.B.”

 Overall, I am enthusiastic about teaching, mentoring, and helping students both learn about themselves, the present, and the past, as well as become informed and engaged citizens of the global twenty-first century.